-Huge fissure opens on Hawaiian volcano; more eruptions expected
+Huge fissure opens on Hawaiian volcano; some defy evacuation order

 GRAPHIC-Scorched earth: tmsnrt.rs/2IldVyS

-Reporting by Terray Sylvester in Pahoa and Jolyn Rosa in Honolulu; Editing by Daniel Trotta and Paul Simao
+Reporting by Terray Sylvester in Pahoa and Jolyn Rosa in Honolulu; Writing by Daniel Trotta; Editing by Paul Simao and Daniel Wallis